jack-turk-5/wireguard-pro/secrets/README.md

 podman secret create wg-privatekey ./secrets/wg-privatekey
 ```

-This key will be injected securely into the container at runtime.
+Secrets can be injected into a container at runtime by using the `--secret id=wg-privatekey` flag or with `Secret=wg-privatekey` in quadlet flavor.

-## Efficiency Hint
-Run `make secrets` to generate WireGuard keypair if it doesn't exist yet

-## Initial User Setup
+## UI User Setup
-To generate admin credentials for the UI, set `ADMIN_USERNAME` and `ADMIN_PASSWORD` environment variables in `~/.config/wireguard-pro/env`
+The UI will automatically seed one user whose credentials are stored im the `admin-user` and `admin-pass` secrets.
+If you want to change them, delete the secrets and rerun `make credentials` to rerun the script to re-collect values from stdin.